Last Updated on April 24, 2023 by Audrey Scott

 Fwa Di ak Bannann (beef liver with plantains)

-I joked with a Haitian friend that Haitian beef liver looked to me like dog food.
-OK, it was no joke.
-But as beef livers go, they are tasty for the copious use of spices like cinnamon and dashes of star anise.
+Even if you're not usually a fan of beef livers, give fwa di ak banaan a try as they are tasty for the copious use of spices like cinnamon and dashes of star anise.
 With this breakfast you likely will not need to eat until dinner — the following day.

 Jus Blennde (blended shake)

 A ground corn and cocoa shake specialty hailing from the seaside Haitian town of Les Cayes.
 Rich, sweet and heavy enough to keep you full for the whole day.
-If you are seeing a pattern of filling food here, you are beginning to understand the “why” that underlies the historical function of food in Haiti.
 Where to get it: La Cayenne Restaurant in Les Cayes.

 Haitian Desserts and Snacks

 Haitians have a sweet tooth, no two ways about it.
-It’s not surprising considering the country’s wide production of sugar cane.
+It's not surprising considering the country's wide production of sugar cane historically.
 Here are a few of our favorite desserts and treats that we found across the island.

 Mamba (peanut butter)